Interim measures, remedies, & accommodations

 If the survivor and accused share a class, one may be able to change sections.
 If this is not possible, the student services office can work with faculty to try to find an accommodation that will minimize the academic impact on the survivor.

-The student services office may be able to help arrange additional tutoring and other academic support and can alert faculty that a survivor may be experiencing difficulty.
+The dean of students' office may be able to help arrange additional tutoring and other academic support and can alert faculty that a survivor may be experiencing difficulty.

 Counseling and medical care